wad11656/Restore-Boot-Camp-Brightness-Fn-Keys/README.md

 <img src="https://raw.githubusercontent.com/wad11656/Restore-Boot-Camp-Brightness-Keys/master/README%20Media/brightkeys.png" width="370">

-Also enables the trackpad&#39;s &quot;Tap to Click&quot; and "Secondary Click" (a.k.a. right-click) capabilities in **Boot Camp Control Panel** on login to prevent needing to manually enable these settings after every boot.
+Also enables the trackpad&#39;s &quot;Tap to Click&quot; and two-finger "Secondary Click" (a.k.a. right-click) capabilities in **Boot Camp Control Panel** on login to prevent needing to manually enable these settings after every boot.
 (Not sure if anyone else in the universe even has either of these issues..):

 <img src="https://raw.githubusercontent.com/wad11656/Restore-Boot-Camp-Brightness-Keys/master/README%20Media/trackpadtab.png" width="370">